 Mission: Create a awareness about sustainable materials and minimize waste

 The sunglasses have an envy-worthy design and are for any fashionista who loves big sunglasses inspired by nature.
-If you feel like that sound exactly like you, then check out all their stylish items on their website, where you also are able to find out more about their approach towards the environment.
+If you feel like that sounds exactly like you, then check out all their stylish items on their website, where you also are able to find out more about their approach towards the environment.

 Eco materials: 100% compostable materials

 At Pela they don’t want to recycle plastic, they want to stop it from ever being made.
 Their mission is to stop the production of wasteful products and instead create a future where only biodegradable and environmentally sensible materials are sued in the products we surround ourselves with.